machbase/machbase/content/en/dbms/feature-table/stream/create-delete.md

 A running stream can not be deleted.
 The stream must first be shut down before deleting the stream.
 For more information, refer to Stream Startup and Shutdown.

+## V$STREAMS

+This is a meta table to check the current status of streams registered in the DB server.
+Detailed explanations are provided in the virtual table section of the manual.